 Bindweed (Convolvulus arvensis)

-Native to Eurasia, the field bindweed Convolvulus arvensis is another traditional medicine with multifaceted purposes, especially in alleviating gastrointestinal and skin problems.
+Native to Eurasia, the field bindweed Convolvulus arvensis is another traditional medicine with multifaceted purposes in alleviating gastrointestinal, skin, respiratory and joint problems.
+More recently, research has uncovered potent anticancer properties in this plant extract, largely attributed to its high content of a proteoglycan mixture (PGM).

 Cover image attribution: “Field Bindweed – Convolvulus arvensis” by Hornbeam Arts is licensed under CC BY-NC 2.0